github/training-kit/paths/windows/01b-configure-git.md

   ![gif of the following directions](../images/gifs/windows/configure-git.gif)

   ## Defining `user.name`
-  1. In your terminal application enter, `git config --global user.name "your name"`; where `your name` is the name you want to attribute to the commits you make.
+  1. Enter `git config --global user.name "your name"`in your Command Line Interface; where `your name` is the name you want to attribute to the commits you make.

   ## Defining `user.email`
   1. In your terminal application enter, `git config --global user.email your_email@email_host.com`; where `your_email@mail_host.com` is the e-mail address associated with your GitHub account.